 According to the National Skin Cancer Foundation, around one in five Americans will develop skin cancer by age 70.
-At Elite Dermatology, with offices in Katy, Kingwood and Tomball, TX, the experienced group of skincare specialists are aware of the dangers of skin cancer and provide comprehensive annual skin cancer screenings and valuable education for men, women, and children in the surrounding communities.
+At Elite Dermatology, with offices in Houston, Katy, Kingwood, Vintage Park, and the Heights, TX, the experienced group of skincare specialists are aware of the dangers of skin cancer and provide comprehensive annual skin cancer screenings and valuable education for men, women, and children in the surrounding communities.
 An annual skin cancer screening should be a key part of your preventive healthcare to protect your skin and help your Elite doctor to catch any signs of cancer early.
 If you have concerns about your skin and are due for a screening, call or use the online booking tool.

 Skin cancer is the abnormal growth of skin cells caused by DNA mutations that prompt rapid growth and a mass of cancer cells.
 People of all skin tones and all ages can develop skin cancer, and it can show up on different body parts.

 There are different types of skin cancer.
 The area where your skin cancer starts determines the type and the right treatment options.

 Squamous cell carcinoma usually shows up as a flat lesion with a scaly surface or a red, firm nodule on the areas of the body that are most often exposed to the sun.

 Basal cell carcinoma is the most common, but it rarely spreads and grows slowly.
 It also typically appears on sun-exposed areas of your skin, like your neck and face.
 It appears as a waxy bump or a flesh-colored flat lesion.

 Melanoma is a skin cancer that can happen anywhere on your body either on normal skin or in a mole that becomes cancerous over time.
 Melanoma often shows up on the trunk, face, or lower legs as a mole that changes in color and size and bleeds or a large spot that’s brown in color with darker speckles.